Welcome to today's edition of the Rush 24-7 podcast.

 Part of it is just too good to be true.

-That's one of those wait a minute.
+That's one of the, wait a minute.

 It decimates them.

-It oops, there went the cigar.
+Oops, there went the cigar.

-Hope it's not burning, because it is.
+Hope it's not burning because it is.

-Uh and I can't bend down and pick it up, Brian, because it wouldn't look good in a ditto camp.
+And I can't bend down and pick it up, Brian, because it wouldn't look good in a ditto camp.

 If you start seeing smoke, just come in here and grab it.

-Let's let me just read you some of the salient points of this.
+Let me just read you some of the salient points of this.

-Al Qaeda in Iraq views the continued presence of American forces as harmful to the resistance.
+Al-Qaeda in Iraq views the continued presence of American forces as harmful to the resistance.

 As an overall picture, when you go through this, time has been an element in affecting negatively the forces of the occupying countries due to the losses they sustained economically and human lives, which are increasing with time.